Man wishes to be worm. A short story.

 As his empire was decaying, he found that he could not muster the strength to walk Stacey any more.
 So she had to endure the indignity of peeing & pooing on the balcony, while Fred lie on his bed, staring into the ceiling.

 One day a lady dressed in a crisp grey suit came to see Fred and talked to him for a while.
 Stacey thought that the grey of her clothes cheered Fred up a bit, as he seemed to be energised by the visit.
 He even took to singing again, which made the pile of chicken bones grow on their door mat.
 But Stacey got her daily walks, and that helped her focus on the good rather than the bad.
 However, she still felt that there was a wind blowing their way, that didn’t stop, but was growing in strength.

 Then came that December day.
 Fred was crying all morning.
-This was not so unusual, as he would often wake up in tears, but he always told Stacey this was because of his dreams.
+This was not so unusual, as he would often wake up in tears, but he always told Stacey it was because of his dreams.
 Fred had nightmares.
-This is why he had to keep things so orderly, otherwise the dreams would entirely overwhelm him.
+The reason why he had to keep things so orderly, otherwise the dreams would entirely overwhelm him.

 He stared out the window for a long time, and then it started to rain.
 Fred almost jumped in his chair, which startled Stacey, she was not used to him having sudden movements.
 Fred began removing every piece of clothing he had on him and laying it neatly on the bed.
 Finally, he took off his trainers, and left them underneath the armchair.
 Then he took Stacey’s leash, gently hooked it to her collar, and together they walked to the cupboard in the kitchenette, where he took the shoe box full of chicken bones, red thread and nails.

 Fred opened the flat door, stepped out with Stacey, and then locked it shut.
 He was going out to sing in the rain.